 - Get a good quality chair: A good chair will be one that has a sufficiently firm and dense cushion with back support.
 For me, I prefer the back of the chair to run up to at least my shoulders so I can place them against it.

 - Place your butt at the innermost edge of the chair: This seemingly benign tip actually helps set the right base for your posture.
-Many people have bad postures because they place their butt on the middle or toward the end of the chair.
+Many people have bad postures because they place their butt on the middle or towards the end of the chair.
 This causes them to lean/slouch forward and hunch since there is no support behind their backs to press against.

 - Get a back cushion: This was pretty effective for me when I first started improving my posture.
 Buy a seat cushion and put it at the back of your chair.
 Whenever you sit, make sure your back is wedging the cushion against the chair.
 Whenever you lean forward, the cushion will fall down, which will act as a reminder to shift back into your proper posture.